Last updated: May 5, 2026

 Emergency help now

-- If you already have QMB and a doctor or hospital billed you: tell the provider you are in QMB, show your Medicare and Medicaid/QMB proof, and ask them to correct the bill using guidance on Medicare’s official Medicare Savings Programs page.
-If the bill does not get fixed, call 1-800-MEDICARE and the HHSC Office of the Ombudsman at 1-877-787-8999.
+- If you already have QMB and a doctor or hospital billed you: tell the provider you are in QMB, show your Medicare and Medicaid or QMB proof, and ask them to correct the bill using Medicare’s MSP billing rules.
+If the bill does not get fixed, call 1-800-MEDICARE and the HHSC Ombudsman at 1-877-787-8999.

-- If Medicare premiums are draining your Social Security check: call 2-1-1 or 1-877-541-7905 and ask HHSC how to apply for a Medicare Savings Program in Texas or where to submit your form.
+- If Medicare premiums are draining your check: call 2-1-1 or 1-877-541-7905.
+After you pick a language, choose option 2 and ask how to apply for a Texas Medicare Savings Program.

 What Medicare Savings Programs are and why they matter for seniors in Texas

 Start with HHSC.
-In Texas, Medicare Savings Programs are run by HHSC through the Medicaid for the Elderly and People with Disabilities system.
-Your Medicare Advantage plan, drug plan, broker, or doctor does not decide whether you get QMB, Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individual (QI), or Qualified Disabled and Working Individual (QDWI).
-The state decides, and you apply through HHSC, as explained on Medicare’s official MSP page and in the Texas Medicaid for the Elderly and People with Disabilities handbook.
+In Texas, Medicare Savings Programs are run by the Texas Health and Human Services Commission, often called HHSC.
+Your Medicare Advantage plan, drug plan, broker, doctor, or hospital does not decide whether you get QMB, Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individual (QI), or Qualified Disabled and Working Individual (QDWI).
+The state decides.
+Texas explains the programs in its MSP handbook, and Medicare explains that you apply through your state.

-Texas does not offer a separate extra MSP program beyond those four categories.
-That matters because many search results mix Texas with other states that use higher limits, no asset test, or special state-funded premium help.
-Texas still uses the standard MSP structure, and Texas still applies a resource test.
-If an older Texas PDF or a generic website shows outdated numbers, do not stop there.
-Use the current 2026 limits from the Social Security Administration’s MSP income and resource chart and still let HHSC make the final decision.
+Texas does not have a separate state-only Medicare premium program outside these four categories.
+This matters because many online pages mix Texas with states that use higher limits, no asset test, or extra state-funded help.
+Texas still uses the standard Medicare Savings Program structure, and Texas still applies a resource test.
+If an old PDF or a generic page shows different numbers, do not stop there.
+Use the current 2026 limits and still let HHSC make the final decision.

 Quick facts

-- Best immediate takeaway: if you qualify for QMB, you get the strongest help because it pays Part B and also protects you from Medicare-covered cost-sharing bills under the rules on Medicare.gov.
+- Best immediate takeaway: QMB gives the strongest help for most low-income Medicare beneficiaries because it pays the Part B premium and protects against most Medicare-covered cost-sharing bills.

 - Major rule: Medicare providers are not allowed to bill a QMB enrollee for Medicare-covered deductibles, coinsurance, or copays.

-- Best next step: gather your Medicare card, income proof, recent resource proof, and spouse information before you apply.
+- Best next step: gather your Medicare card, income proof, recent bank records, and spouse information before you apply.

 Who qualifies for Medicare Savings Programs in Texas